CodeArsenalCommunity/codearsenalcommunity.github.io/_posts/2023-06-18-how-to-fix-basic-ssrf-in-php.md

 **Mitigating SSRF Vulnerabilities**
 ------------------------------------
 1. Implement strict input validation: Validate user-supplied URLs to ensure they conform to expected patterns.
 Leverage libraries or regular expressions to enforce proper URL formats, including whitelisting or blacklisting certain domains.
-Here's an example of secure source code that validates the URL using regular expressions:
+Here's an example of secure source code that validates the URL using regular expressions
 ```php
 <?php
 $url = $_GET['url'];